drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 Now, this all only really applies if I ever decide to start teaching with Positron rather than RStudio.
 Right now, that is not going to happen.
 Since I mainly teach novice R users, I think RStudio is very much the most beginner friendly.
-Also, Positron is still in beta, so switching to is for teaching in my opinion is quite premature.
+Also, Positron is still in beta, so switching to it for teaching is quite premature.

 That being said, I think it does have a lot of potential, and I'm excited to see where it goes.
 And I'm quite certain it will become my preferred IDE over time.